Session 14/15Page 2/7 Topic introduction: Mapping your professional knowledge

 Children who have experienced severe maltreatment or deprivation when they were infants often experience an earlier onset of puberty (this is probably a survival mechanism), some already from age 8-10.

-In puberty the young person also has to form a new and independent self, and will typically shift between childish dependence and trust, to attempts to achieve independence by creating distance towards the foster parents.
+In puberty the young person also has to form a new and independent self, and will typically shift between childish dependence and trust, and attempts to achieve independence by creating distance towards the foster parents.
 Very often, the young person will feel a need to revisit the biological parents and relatives in order to find out what is illusion and what is reality.

 Identifying with the peer group becomes much more important than identifying with the foster parents.
 Issues like “When should I be home in the evening – can I go to this party – can I have my ears pierced?” etc. come up.
-Studies indicate that young people in foster care have severe problems in following peer groups: foster parents are often afraid (and often with good reason) of what will happen if they for example allow the young person to go to a party.
+Studies indicate that young people in foster care have severe problems in participating in peer groups: foster parents are often afraid (and often with good reason) of what will happen if they for example allow the young person to go to a party.
 As a result they are often much more restrictive than other parents and this becomes a major problem for the young person.

 There are no easy solutions to these problems, but some professional methods may be of help.